bbc/genie-starter-pack/README.md

 ## How can I access support?

 There is additional in-depth documentation in the docs folder of this respository and in the Genie Core repository.
-For further support contact the BBC Project Manager or Tech Lead assigned to your game.
+For further support contact the BBC Project Manager assigned to your game.